seongminp/transformers-into-vaes/README.md

 # transformers-into-vaes

-Code to be uploaded before 8/5
+Code for _Finetuning Pretrained Transformers into Variational Autoencoders_ (our submission to NLP Insights Workshop 2021), to be uploaded before 8/5.